elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, there are two exceptions to the rule.
 Scripts with the async attribute do not block DOMContentLoaded event.
-Scripts get generated dynamically with `document.createElement('script')` and then added to the webpage.
+Scripts generate dynamically with the `document.createElement('script')` method and then added to the webpage; don’t block this event.
     </div>
   </div>
 </details>